degski/Mado/README.md

 ## How to play

-Below a copy of the original (copyrighted) documet published by Stephen Linhart.
+Below a copy of the original (copyrighted) document published by Stephen Linhart.
 [The original is available at his web-site](http://www.stephen.com/sue/sue_man.txt), there are some more tid-bits [here](http://www.stephen.com/sue/sueabout.html)